-The conference delegate works closely with the region's alternate delegate.
-Like the conference delegate, the alternate is a full participant in the regional service committee.
+The regional delegate works closely with the region's alternate delegate.
+Like the regional delegate, the alternate is a full participant in the regional service committee.
 The delegate often consults with the alternate, asking for different perspectives on world service affairs and seeking to involve the alternate in helping carry the workload.

-Alternate delegates are welcome to attend the annual meeting of the World Service Conference in the company of their delegates, however, their travel expenses are not funded by world services.
-Alternate delegates may be recognized as full participants in the annual meeting of the World Service Conference only in the event of the primary delegate's absence.
+Alternate delegates are welcome to attend the annual meeting of the World Service Conference in the company of their delegates; however, they will be recognized as full participants in the annual meeting of the World Service Conference only in the event of the primary delegate's absence.

-Alternate conference delegates attend regional committee meetings and the regional assembly, offering support where they can and learning their way while they're at it.
-At the end of their terms, alternate conference delegates will very likely be their regions' most promising candidates for full delegate service.
+Alternate regional delegates attend regional committee meetings and the regional assembly, offering support where they can and learning their way while they're at it.
+At the end of their terms, alternate regional delegates will very likely be their regions' most promising candidates for full delegate service.